-Read the Patient Information Leaflet provided by your pharmacist before you start using insulin isophane and each time you get a refill.
+Read the Patient Information Leaflet if available from your pharmacist before you start using insulin isophane and each time you get a refill.
 If you have any questions, ask your doctor, diabetes educator, or pharmacist.

 Learn all preparation and usage instructions from your health care professional and the product package.

 Before using, gently roll the vial or cartridge, turning it upside down and right side up several times to mix the medication.
 Do not shake the container.
 Check this product visually for particles or discoloration.
 If either is present, do not use the insulin.
 Insulin isophane should look evenly cloudy/milky after mixing.
 Do not use if you see clumps of white material, a "frosty" appearance, or particles stuck to the sides of the vial or cartridge.